-We made this adorable puppy seashell decoration craft to adorn our refrigerator and love how cute it is.
+We made this adorable puppy seashell craft to adorn our refrigerator and love how cute it is.
 It’s a constant reminder of our love for our amazing doggo.

 Keep reading and I’ll share the easiest steps to create your own border collie craft magnet.